nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/react-setup.md

 If the above command didn't work for you, you need to update npm.
 Find an instructor to help you with that.

 ## Github
 Now that we have our beginning files inplace we need to create a github repo and push things up in a very particular order.
+Create-react-app has already done a git init, built a README.md, and done and add and commit for us.
+We just need to link our local repo to a github repo and push.
 * Create a github repo - DO NOT initialize with a readme.
-* create a README.md file locally
-* `git add README.md`
-* `git commit -m  "added readme"`
 * `git remote add origin <ADD SSH STUFF HERE>`
 * `git push -u origin master`
 * `git checkout -b setup`

-You should now have the README.md file pushed up to github and be on a setup branch with all the code from create-react-app.
-Before we push the create-react-app code up, we will modify the file structure to fit our needs.
+You should now have all the create-react-app stuff pushed up to github and be on a setup branch.
+Now we will modify the file structure to fit our needs.

 ## Organizing files (our changes)
 ### Create App Folder